 She recently asked if I could re-pot and save a sorry-looking plant that her sister had given her 40 years previously.
 After examination, we both agreed it was beyond saving, and destined for the compost heap.
 I offered to take cuttings to try to ensure the plant’s progeny lived on.
 These were successful, and I managed to produce five new plants, four of which she gifted to friends.

-“Their proper name is Crassula, and they are also known as Jade,” I told her, “but we tend to call them money trees because the leaves are shaped like coins.
-According to legend, if you own a money tree, you will always be wealthy.
-Has that been true for you?”
+“Their proper name is Crassula, and they are also known as Jade,” I explained, “but we tend to call them money trees because the leaves are shaped like coins.
+According to legend, if you own a money tree, your purse will never be empty.
+Has this been true for you?”

 “Well,” she replied with quintessential Irish charm, “I’ve never been short of a bob or two.”